harshuu789/university/README.md

 # 🎓 University Student Management System (Laravel 9+)

 A simple CRUD application built using Laravel 9+ and MySQL to manage students and their class teachers.
-The application supports student listing, creation, editing, soft-deletion, and search functionality with caching and user authentication.
+The application supports student listing, creation, editing, soft-deletion, and search functionality with  user authentication.

 ## 🛠 Tech Stack